goregath/luawk-lang/README.md

     $ git submodule update --init --recursive

-You should now be able to directly run any test on command line by calling the file directly.
+The intended way to run all tests is by using the *Makefile* with the *test* target.
+This will compile Luawk and all dependencies and run all tests against this version.
+Your system does not need to have Lua or [luarocks] to be installed for this.

+    $ make -k test

+Another method is to directly call the tests from within the [test/ folder](test/), all enabled tests have the executable bit set and can be run standalone.

+    $ test/posix-split.lua
+    $ test/function.bats

 Another option is to use [prove] to invoke all test at once (plese check the [.proverc](.proverc) for reference).
-The *Makefile* also comes with a *test* target that uses the configured lua version (built on demand) and a luawk binary.

-    $ test/posix-split.lua
-    $ prove -v
-    $ make test

 [test/]: test/
 [bats]: https://bats-core.readthedocs.io/